FBI investigating Trump rally attack as potential act of domestic terrorism

 FBI investigates shooting as possible domestic terrorism

-The FBI identified the gunman as Thomas Matthew Crooks, 20, of Bethel Park, Pennsylvania, which is about 50 miles (80 kilometers) from the scene of the shooting.
+The FBI identified the gunman as Thomas Matthew Crooks, 20, of Bethel Park, Pennsylvania, about 50 miles (80 kilometers) from the scene of the shooting.

 The gunman had his father's AR-style rifle and was perched atop a nearby roof when some rallygoers pointed him out to local law enforcement, said two law enforcement officials who spoke to The Associated Press on condition of anonymity to discuss an ongoing criminal probe.

-Questions abounded about how the gunman could have gotten so close in the first place.
-Kevin Rojek, the agent in charge of the FBI’s Pittsburgh field office, said "it is surprising” that the gunman was able to open fire on the stage before the Secret Service killed him.
+Questions abounded about how the gunman got so close in the first place.
+Kevin Rojek, the agent in charge of the FBI’s Pittsburgh field office, said "it is surprising” the gunman was able to open fire on the stage before the Secret Service killed him.

-Bomb-making materials were found inside both Crooks' vehicle and at his home.
+Bomb-making materials were found inside both Crooks' vehicle and at his home, officials said.
 The FBI described the devices as “rudimentary."

 His motive remained unclear.
 Crooks wasn't on the FBI's radar, and he was believed to have acted alone.
 Investigators combed through his social media feeds and his home but found no immediate threatening writing or posts.
 His family was cooperating.
-Crooks’ relatives did not return multiple messages seeking comment from the AP.
+Crooks’ relatives didn't return messages seeking comment from the AP.

-Crooks’ political leanings were also not clear.
+Crooks’ political leanings were not clear.
 Records show Crooks was registered as a Republican voter in Pennsylvania, but federal campaign finance reports also show he gave $15 to a progressive political action committee on Jan.
-20, 2021, the day President Joe Biden was sworn in as president.
+20, 2021, the day Biden was sworn in as president.

-The absence of a clear ideological motive added to the deepening questions about the shooting, denying the public any swift or tidy conclusions about the shocking crime.
+The absence of a clear ideological motive added to deepening questions about the shooting, denying the public any swift or tidy conclusions.

 Biden urged Americans to stay patient.
-“I urge everyone — everyone, please, don’t make assumptions about his motives or his affiliations," he said.
+“Please, don’t make assumptions about his motives or his affiliations," he said.

 Most serious assassination attempt since 1981